MLOps-essi-upc/taed2-Food_Classification/dataset_card.md

   - [Contributions](#contributions)

 ### Dataset Description
+The dataset that we have used has been extracted from [Hugging Face - Food 101](https://huggingface.co/datasets/food101).

 #### Dataset Summary
-The dataset that we have used has been extracted from [Hugging Face - Food 101](https://huggingface.co/datasets/food101).
-The remarkable fact about this dataset is that it has a large and significant weight in terms of data volume, as it contains 101 classes (101,000 images in total).
+This dataset contains 101,000 food images in total, each one belonging to one of 101 possible classes.
+That is a large and significant weight in terms of data volume.
 Thus, we have undertaken a reduction process to simplify the problem, but maintaining the same structure and final goal.

 The reduced dataset consists of 30 food categories and 30.000 images in total (1.000 images of each class).
 For each class, 250 manually reviewed test images are provided as well as 750 training images.
 On purpose, the training images were not cleaned, and thus still contain some amount of noise.
 This comes mostly in the form of intense colors and sometimes wrong labels.
 All images were rescaled to have a maximum side length of 512 pixels.